All Products

 Notes

-• We recommend that you use Google Chrome to upload files.
+• Use Google Chrome to upload files.

 Preparations

-1. Confirm supported file types
+1. Confirm the supported file types:

-• The supported file types are CSV and EXCEL.
-The supported EXCEL formats are xls and xlsx.
+• The supported file types are CSV and Excel.
+The supported Excel formats are .xls and .xlsx.

 • For more information, see Notes.

-Upload a File
+Upload a file

 Note